Food Relationship

 However, eliminating Storm Eating is very possible – even if it can feel like an overwhelming task at first.
 Start small by setting yourself manageable goals.
 Take small breaks between each bite or make sure to chew your food slowly.

 Also, make sure that you regularly nourish yourself during the day, starting with a balanced breakfast.
-If you skip this step, you will likely have cravings and urges for food that will feel out of control.
+If you skip this breakfast, you will likely have cravings and urges for food that will continue for the rest of the day and feel out of control.

 How to stop fog eating and storm eating